dry-python/returns/docs/pages/io.rst

 But, imagine that our requirements had changed.
-And now we have to grab the number of already booked tickets from some other provider and fetch the maximum capacity from the database:
+And now we have to grab the number of already booked tickets from some other microservice and fetch the maximum capacity from the database:

 .. code:: python